dhruvmadhwal/disagreement-based-abstention/README.md

 Incremental** — and treating disagreement across interfaces as a signal of fragile grounding.
-The repository reproduces the paper's accuracy, consistency, failure-mode, and selective-answering (DBA-A) results on Bamboogle, CRAG, HotpotQA, and Mintaka.
+The repository reproduces the paper's accuracy, consistency, failure-mode, and selective-answering (DBA-A) results on Bamboogle, CRAG, FRAMES, HotpotQA, Mintaka, and MuSiQue.

 ---